 Whether you’ve just started the shift to digital, or are looking for ways to refine your web experience to stay competitive, this quick and easy guide can help.
-We’ll walk through the top pages for getting website feedback, and the most effective survey questions to ask.
+We’ll walk through what website surveys are and why they matter, when to gather feedback, the most effective survey questions to ask, and how to get started creating your own website survey.

-To identify where you want to collect feedback on your website, take inventory of the pages or user flows that are most critical to your business.
-These pages often lead up to a transaction, help customers solve an issue, or even let your customers cancel.
-They can also be pages that fail to convert or have high exit rates.
+To identify when you want to collect feedback on your website, take inventory of the pages or user flows that are most critical to your business.
+Often, these are pages that lead up to a transaction, help customers solve an issue, or even let your customers cancel.
+In some cases, these could also just be pages that are failing to convert and have high bounce rates.

 Here’s a list of top use cases.

-After checking out, subscribing, or scheduling an appointment for your service, find out what your users thought of your website overall.
+After checking out, subscribing, or scheduling an appointment for your service, find out what your users thought of your website overall with a survey question.
 Since the experience is fresh in their minds, this is the perfect time to collect some feedback.

 - How likely are you to recommend [us] to a friend or colleague?